 If you listen carefully to birdsong, sometimes you can hear messages between the chirps and trills, a whisper of something sinister, threatening change.
 Welcome back to Spirit Box Radio.

-Hello, faithful listeners, it has been a somewhat trying week at the studio, settling in Revel, the small, ginger cat who has decided, for some bizarre reason, that he lives here now.
+Hello, faithful listeners, it has been a somewhat trying week at the studio, settling in Revel, the small cat who has decided, for some bizarre reason, that he lives here now.
 To be honest, I don’t mind the company, but his moving in was rather abrupt.
 I’ve been seeing him on the doorstep for a few weeks, ever since Christmas, and he seems to have a little gang of pals he likes to hang out with.
 Anyway I may have gone slightly overboard with the cat trees and the beds.
-At least I’ve found a use for the living room.
+At least I’ve found a use for the living room!

-Firstly I’d like to thank those of you on the forums for your excellent sleuthing through old versions of Spirit Box Radio for any mentions of the Crystal Ball, even though it didn’t turn up much useful information.
+Firstly I’d like to thank those of you on the forums for your excellent sleuthing through old versions of Spirit Box Radio for any mentions of the Crystal Ball, even though it didn’t turn up very much useful information.
 For those of you listening who don’t use the forums, or those who may not yet be caught up with what is now a frighteningly long conversational thread, the Crystal Ball was only mentioned several times outside of when Astrid was using it to answer questions from the faithful listeners.

 The second instance is the one I remember, where Madame Marie and Astrid discuss how this Crystal Ball in particular differs from most of them, tapping into the latent memories of nearby Arcana and communing with them to get answers to questions from faithful listeners, though the mechanics of that were not explored.

 It’s funny.
 I had such a different impression of Madame Marie’s relationship with the Loyal Assistants than the one painted by this collection of moments.
 She always spoke very highly of them and they always deferred to her authority on the rare occasions they hung around the house outside of the studio.

-I have the utmost respect for her but it seems in these brief moments Astrid did not.
-I miss her deeply, terribly.
+I miss her terribly.
+Deeply.
 I wish I could talk to her about this.
 I’m not sure she would have answered but I’m certain the way she told me to stop asking questions would have been very reassuring.

-The final instance of conversation about the Crystal Ball is a brief comment that most people seem to have missed, but was amazingly pointed out by Regular Caller Beth.
+The final instance of conversation about the Crystal Ball is a brief moment that most people seem to have missed, but was amazingly pointed out by Regular Caller Beth.
 In that instance, Astrid tells Madame Marie to move further away from the Crystal Ball because all she can see is her bloke.

 As far as I know, Madame Marie hasn’t been on a single date since I’ve been alive.
-Of course, nobody knows the full extent of their parent’s private lives, but I’m sure I’d have noticed her leaving the house frequently enough for her to be seeing someone even semi-regularly for any extended period of time.
+Of course, nobody knows the full extent of their parents’ private lives, but I’m pretty sure I’d have noticed her leaving the house frequently enough for her to be seeing someone even semi-regularly for any extended period of time.

-As this crowd-sourced information search has been going so well for us, I’ll ask that if, by any chance, anyone was to know anything different about Madame Marie’s dating life, or what ‘her bloke’ might mean if it’s not about that, please write in to the show or else drop a comment on the forums to keep us all in the loop.
+As this crowd-sourced information search has been going so well for us, I’ll ask that if by any chance, anyone was to know anything different about Madame Marie’s dating life, or what ‘her bloke’ might mean if it’s not about that, please write in to the show or else drop a comment on the forums to keep us all in the loop.